R3R: Decentralized Multi-Agent Collision Avoidance with Infinite-Horizon Safety: Proposed Approach and Solution

-Our core challenge is to prove network-wide safety using only local information.
-To solve this, we must first make an agent's future motion predictable and spatially contained.
-We achieve this by introducing a geometric constraint called R-Boundedness, which ensures an agent's entire future trajectory remains within a known, finite volume.
-This is the critical property that allows agents to formally reason about which other agents they can safely ignore.
+Our core challenge is to enable system-wide certification of candidate trajectories using local information.
+To accomplish this, we introduce a geometric constraint called $R$-Boundedness, which restricts an agent to planning within a known, finite volume.